tarantool/doc/doc/reference/configuration/cfg_basic.rst

     Run the server as a background task.
 The :ref:`log <cfg_logging-log>` and :ref:`pid_file <cfg_basic-pid_file>` parameters must be non-null for this to work.

     | Type: boolean
     | Default: false
-    | Dynamic: no

-.. _cfg_basic-coredump:

-.. confval:: coredump

-    Deprecated.
-Do not use.

-    | Type: boolean
-    | Default: false